What gets covered in a Baby Bumps course?

 “Really nice crash course, lots of the other courses are very expensive so great to have another option to follow on from our NCT course which we could come to as a couple!
 I was looking to get my partner involved in hypnobirthing and we really enjoyed it – thanks!”

 “Instructor was brilliant.
 Course was very informative and really felt it helped our journey of becoming parents.
 For anyone that may suffer from anxiety it’s a great way of feeling more in control of everything and trusting yourself to know what’s best.
 It connects you together as partners too”

 “Great instructor, very informative.
 Liked that the course was hands on and not ‘whacky’.
 I was slightly sceptical but found the course very ‘normal’ with lots of advice and encouragement.”

 “We loved the balanced and realistic approach to managing discomfort.
 Jackie was honest about the pros and cons of interventions and drugs but never judgemental.
 We didn’t go down the route of drugs but knowing our options was reassuring.
 Hypnobirthing strategies were amazing for helping us to bond as a couple”

 “What we learnt on the hypnobirthing course was useful in pregnancy and preparing for the birth.
 Although labour didn’t go exactly ‘as planned’, I felt much better able to deal with with it and take it in my stride than I otherwise would have done.
 Relaxation techniques and feeling confidence in my body were paramount.”

-So as you can see, it’s a great little course and you’ve probably noticed I’m big on rationale!
-I believe that once a person understands the benefits, risks and background to what’s being discussed or suggested they are more likely to want to go home and do their research and embrace the all important hypnobirthing practice.
+So as you can see, it’s a great little course and you’ve probably noticed I’m big on rationale and informed decision making.
+I believe that once a person understands the benefits, risks and background to what’s being discussed or suggested they are more likely to want to research their options and choices and to embrace the all important hypnobirthing practice.